Ida Mälarstig

 • Treating post-traumatic stress disorder, Prolonged Exposure and Narrative Exposure Therapy, for asylum-seekers and interpreter-mediated.

-• Acceptance and Commitment Therapy, special interest in Relational Frame Theory.
+• Acceptance and Commitment Therapy, with a special interest in Relational Frame Theory.

 Research grants: